Ștefan Pop: Career

-2019 was an important year in his career, he opened the Festival Verdi 2019 at Teatro Regio Parma with I due foscari (DVD) and also he made his debut at Festival Puccini 2019 in La Bohème alongside Angela Gheorghiu, and Madama Butterfly.
+2019 was an important year in his career, he opened the Festival Verdi 2019 at Teatro Regio Parma with I due foscari (DVD) and also he made his debut at Festival Puccini 2019 in La bohème alongside Angela Gheorghiu, and Madama Butterfly.
 For the first time at Teatro Regio di Torino, Pop did a new production of Rigoletto by director John Turturro under the baton of Renato Palumbo, alongside Carlos Alvarez.
 Pop did the role of Duke in Rigoletto in Teatro Comunale di Bologna and Opera Nationala Romana Cluj Napoca.
-He returned to Teatro Carlo Felice for two Puccini operas, Madama Butterfly and La Bohème.
-At Opera Nationala Bucuresti he sang La Bohème and La Traviata.
+He returned to Teatro Carlo Felice for two Puccini operas, Madama Butterfly and La bohème.
+At Opera Nationala Bucuresti he sang La bohème and La traviata.
 In October–November, Pop made: Stefan Pop & Friends Opera Gala Concert Japan Tour in Tokyo, Osaka, Yokohama, Musashino.
-In December La Bohème brings him back at Wiener Staatsoper.
+In December La bohème brought him back to the Vienna State Opera.

 In September 2019 he received Special prize Oscar della Lirica: Golden Opera for Young Generation at Teatro La Fenice.